cifkao/metrical-pe/index.md

 We give some example continuations below.
 We recommend listening with headphones.
 All examples are played at 120 BPM.
-The prompt which was input to the model is delimited by the thick vertical line.
+The prompt which was input to the models is delimited by the thick vertical line.
 &Delta; stands for &Delta;-encoding, BR for beat-relative encoding.